-Canada Post is also looking to cut costs by \$250 million CAN in 2009.
-To do this, Canada Post intends to cut the management workforce by 5 percent and reduce hours worked by about two million.
-Canada Post is looking to upgrade some services for bulk mail clients, including presorting and permit indicia.
+Canada Post is also looking to achieve annual savings of \$250 million by 2017.
+It hopes to upgrade some services for bulk mail clients, including presorting and permit indicia.

 Due to competition from other providers, the national post expects low growth in the parcel sector.
 To combat this, Canada Post is looking to modernize mail delivery.
 By implementing new technologies, the organization hopes to ensure parity with peers in efficiency and pricing.
 Renovations will include new sorting techniques and implementation of a "clean addresses" list, which could result in less undeliverable mail and more efficiency.
 Officials project that this transformation will cost about \$2.7 billion.